 Surgery takes its toll, as I’m sure anyone who has gone under the knife will tell you.
-With a lumpectomy, it’s not the outer scars are as much which feel like an issue right now as the stitches inside my body.
+With a lumpectomy, it’s not so much the outer scars which feel like an issue right now as the stitches inside my body.
 I can monitor the external scars and address them as I see fit, but I can’t visualize the inner wounds/stitches/scarring.
 These are the ones I worry about a bit.

 So, this past weekend I did a really long drive and near the end of it I was worried because my breasts were hurting quite a bit.
 I thought there was a good chance the pain was caused by a combination of more heavy lifting than usual accompanied by wearing a bra that wasn’t sufficiently supportive, but I was still concerned enough to finally call my surgeon’s office and leave a message.